Quick Links

 Phonics

-In KS1 children are taught phonics using Letters and Sounds continued through selected intervention, such as Sound Discovery, for pupils who require support in KS2.
+Children who require support with Phonics are taught using the Bug Club Phonics Scheme of work.
+This is delivered as a whole class approach in KS1 and using group intervention alongside precision teaching for children who may still need to develop their phonetic awareness in KS2.
 We recognise that many pupils with a diagnosis of Autism do not learn to read using a synthetic phonics approach, where sounds are taught in isolation – therefore the teaching of reading and phonic development is enhanced through personalised learning programmes where pupils are given opportunities to play games with sounds, listen to sounds and use a variety of support materials and IT based provision.

 For further information on the Primary English Curriculum please see Overview of Formal Primary Curriculum.